byterubpay/byterub-site/_i18n/en/resources/developer-guides/daemon-rpc.md

   * *difficulty* - unsigned int; The strength of the ByteRub network based on mining power.
   * *hash* - string; The hash of this block.
   * *height* - unsigned int; The number of blocks preceding this block on the blockchain.
-  * *major_version* - unsigned int; The major version of the monero protocol at this block height.
+  * *major_version* - unsigned int; The major version of the byterub protocol at this block height.
-  * *minor_version* - unsigned int; The minor version of the monero protocol at this block height.
+  * *minor_version* - unsigned int; The minor version of the byterub protocol at this block height.
   * *nonce* - unsigned int; a cryptographic random one-time number used in mining a ByteRub block.
   * *num_txes* - unsigned int; Number of transactions in the block, not counting the coinbase tx.
   * *orphan_status* - boolean; Usually `false`.
 If `true`, this block is not part of the longest chain.